Xenovonex/DL_Reproducibility_Project_Group_60_TUD/README.md

 # README

-The readme of the Deep Image Prior Reproducibility Project code by group 60:
+The Readme of the Deep Image Prior Reproducibility Project code by group 60:

 Jitske de Vries

 Willem Jan Tempelaar

 Rutger Dirks

+Under supervision of Attila Lengyel, TU Delft.

 For the course CS4240 Deep Learning at the Delft University of Technology (TU Delft).